City Finance Services logo

 City Finance Services Review

 Justice Finance is a privately owned financing firm operating throughout the Dallas-Fort Worth metroplex with 18 physical branch locations.
 The company specializes in small personal loans up to $1,800 and explicitly positions itself as distinct from payday lenders and online-only operations, emphasizing in-person service and relationship-based lending.
 Justice Finance offers signature loans requiring no collateral or security, and notably states they do not require applicants to have a checking account—a significant distinction for underbanked consumers.
 The company processes applications through multiple channels: online forms, in-person visits at local branches, or phone applications, with loan experts providing validation and personalized assistance throughout the approval process.
 What distinguishes Justice Finance is their stated commitment to working with applicants who have poor or limited credit histories, as evidenced by customer testimonials praising their willingness to approve loans for those with bad credit or limited employment history.
 Their interest rates are described by customers as "really low" compared to payday loans, with one customer noting a $100/month payment on a $1,000 loan.
-The company emphasizes responsible lending practices, integrity, and competitive rates as core values.
+The company emphasizes responsible lending practices, integrity, and rate claims to verify as core values.
 However, specific APR ranges, exact loan terms, and repayment schedules are not disclosed on their website—only a note that these vary by applicant qualifications.
-Customer testimonials suggest strong service quality and staff helpfulness, but the lack of transparent pricing information and the requirement to visit a branch or call for final approval terms represents a notable limitation for consumers seeking upfront clarity on costs.
+Customer testimonials suggest strong service quality and staff helpfulness, but the lack of listed pricing information and the requirement to visit a branch or call for final approval terms represents a notable limitation for consumers seeking upfront clarity on costs.

 As a financial institution, this lender competes with both traditional banks and newer fintech personal loan lenders in the consumer lending space.
 Borrowers seeking personal loans for bad credit may find more flexible terms through online lenders, while those focused on simplifying payments may benefit from debt consolidation loans with fixed rates.
 For credit building, secured credit cards and credit builder loans offer structured paths to improvement.
 Credit monitoring services provide ongoing visibility into credit health, and credit counseling through nonprofit agencies can help consumers create sustainable budgeting plans.
 Many of these lenders offer installment loans with fixed monthly payments over 12 to 60 months, giving borrowers a clear payoff timeline.